adamsiwiec/tag/README.md

 # tag
 A social network for tagging.
-Create and pass on unique tags to your friends Please Note: This is not ready for deployment yet.
+Create and pass on unique tags to your friends.

+Please Note: This is not ready for deployment yet.

 To run: